callnow

 Experts advise using single or double-entry books of accounting that are cash-based, accrual-based, or both.
 If you want to use the accrual method, dual-entry accounting works well.
 Additionally, single-entry accounting permits the adoption of a cash-based approach.

-What is the Importance of Bookkeeping?
+What is the Importance of Bookkeeping in Business?

 Accurate bookkeeping enables precise measurement of a company’s success.
 It also acts as a benchmark for the company’s income and revenue goals and a source of data for making broad strategic decisions.
 In other words, once a business is operating, it becomes even more important to devote more time and money to preserving correct records.